JevZ123/glyphic-take-home-test/README.md

 ### Frontend

 To run the frontend with the same reload on source code change.
-Note the `REACT_APP_API_URL` is being set here to the backend server URL
+Note that `REACT_APP_API_URL` is being set here to the backend server URL

 ```bash
 cd frontend && REACT_APP_API_URL=localhost:8000 yarn start